MicrosoftDocs/query-docs/query-languages/m/m-spec-types.md

      {{ text }}        // list of lists of text values
 ```

-A value conforms to a list type if the value is a list and each item in that list value conforms to the list type�s item type.
+A value conforms to a list type if the value is a list and each item in that list value conforms to the list type's item type.

 The item type of a list type indicates a bound: all items of a conforming list conform to the item type.